 The more important point, though, is that this principle is only the beginning of a constructive research program.
 I have only stated the very first principle, which is obviously quite weak.
 I believe that it may be strengthened in convincing ways, for instance to a principle postulating the existence of what I call ultimately stable reasons.
-The latter then turns out to be provably equivalent to a weak principle of causality.
+The latter then turns out to be provably equivalent to a weak principle of causality1.

 So far, these are global principles: somewhere in the ocean of propositions we always find a reason.
 However, it should be possible to be more specific and to find more local principles.
 Our concepts include to some extent where to look for reasons for what.
-If we succeed in this, we should also be able to give more bite to Robert Brandom's so-called inferentialism.
+If we succeed in this, we should also be able to give more bite to so-called inferentialism as developed by Brandom [27].
 After all, his central, but quite elusive notion of a material inference seems to find an adequate explication in my notion of a reason.
-However, I must admit that I have not carried out this localization of the global principles; it's just that it strongly appears feasible to me.
+However, I admit that I have not carried out this localization of the global principles; this remains to be a strong desideratum.
 In any case, I would like to emphasize: if there really is a constructive research program, then in virtue of the fact that the notion of a reason finds a precise and theoretically exploitable explication in ranking theory.